 We capitalize internal software implementation costs incurred to develop or obtain internal-use software.
+These capitalized costs exclude training We capitalize internal software implementation costs incurred to develop or obtain internal-use software.
 These capitalized costs exclude training costs, project management costs, and data migration costs.
-Costs incurred to implement a cloud computing arrangement that is a service contract are capitalized in our consolidated financial statements in the same manner as other service costs and assets related to service contracts.
-Capitalized implementation costs are amortized using the straight-line method over the terms of the associated hosting arrangements and are recorded under operating expenses in the same line item in the consolidated statement of operations as the expense for fees for the associated hosting arrangement.
-Capitalized implementation costs were \$1,319 as of January 31, 2020 and are recorded in other assets, non-current in the consolidated balance sheet.
-Amortization expense was \$144 for fiscal year 2020.
+Costs incurred to implement a cloud computing rangement that is a service contract are capitalized in our consolidated financial statements in the same manner as other service costs and assets related to service contract are implementation costs are amortized using the straight-line method over the terms of the associated hosting arrangements and are recorded under operating expenses in the same line item in the consolidated statements of operations as the expense for fees for the associated hosting arrangement.
+Capitalized implementation costs were S1,139 and \$2.500 as of January 31, 2020 and 2021, respectively, and are recorded in other assets, non-current in the consolidated balance sheets.
+Amortization expense was \$144 and \$374 for fiscal years 2020 and 2021, respectively.